 Side effects of antidepressants

 Brain chemicals such as serotonin affect not only moods but other bodily functions such as pain, sleep and digestion.
-As a result when antidepressants target serotonin, other functions get affected as well causing side effects such as
+As a result when antidepressants target serotonin, other functions get affected as well causing side effects

 - Nausea and dizziness